Wickham Theatre

 The Wickham Theatre is a studio theatre owned by Bristol University in Bristol, England.

+Naming and main uses

-It was named after Professor Glynne Wickham, founder of the Department of Drama at the university and of university theatre studies in Britain and is used for a wide range of activities.
+It has been home to the university's Department of Drama since 1968 and was named after Professor Glynne Wickham, founder of the department and of university theatre studies in Britain, upon his retirement, having been previously called the Vandyck Theatre.
+It is used for a wide range of activities.

 The exploration of live performance is an important part of the department's approach the understanding of theatre.
 Students in all years engage in performances exploring forms and expressions in several theatrical traditions including experimental contemporary practice.
 The theatre is home to a regular programme of visiting performers and companies working at the forefront of live performance practice internationally.